 The incorporation of applied optical principles and sound engineering construction reaches a fresh summit in the "Taylor-Hobson" Toolmakers' Microscope.
-It will be appreciated that inherent excellence of optical design can be realised to the full only when it is allied to complete rigidity, smooth accuracy in moving parts and the robustness in general construction necessary to the maintenance of these qualities under working of this conditions.
-In short, the rigid constructional features freedom instrument afford full scope to the exceptional points of from distortion of the optical system.
-The following subsequent general interest will be elaborated in advertisements :---
+It will be appreciated that inherent excellence of optical design can be realised to the full only when it is allied to complete rigidity, smooth accuracy in moving parts and the robustness in general construction necessary to the maintenance of these qualities under working conditions.
+In short, the rigid constructional features of this instrument afford full scope to the exceptional instrument afford full scope to the exceptional from distortion of the optical system.
+The following general interest will be elaborated in advertisements:-